 N26 money market accounts

 N26 doesn’t offer a certificate of deposit (CD) account.
-If you’re looking to open a CD and earn better interest than with standard savings, you might look into BBVA or Capital One.
-BBVA’s 12-month term offers a rate of 0.15% with a deposit of at least $500, plus there are no maintenance fees.
-Capital One offers a 1.00% APY for a 1-year CD, but there is no minimum to open the account.
+If you’re looking to open a CD and earn better interest than with standard savings, you might look into Capital One.
+Capital One offers a 0.20% APY for a 1-year CD, but there is no minimum to open the account.
 This option could work for customers with less than $500 to deposit.

 N26 IRA accounts